haacked/haacked.com/_posts/archived/2005/2005-04-18-where-do-these-bruises-come-from.aspx.markdown

 "What happened to what?"
 I replied?

-"You're elbow.
+"Your elbow.
 It's badly bruised."

 Sure enough my entire elbow is covered in a dark shade of reddish purple.
 "Huh.
 How about that.
 I have no idea."
 I did go to a party the